raspereza/IPcorrectionsRun3/FakeFactors/README.md

 * `FF` - type of FF as defined above (string)
 * `sys` - 'nom', 'up' and 'down': central value and up/down variations (string)

 Evaluator returns column of fake factors or their up/down variations depending on specified parameter `sys`.
-The output produced by the code should like like this:
+The output produced by the code should look like this:

 ```
 [0.04811876 0.02036017 0.02413395 0.02477415] [0.0551879  0.02302126 0.02801975 0.03066327] [0.04104962 0.01769908 0.02024815 0.01888503]